michaelcalb/osu-rmc/README.md

 <div align=center>
 <img src='public/osu-rmc-card.png'>
 </div>

-osu!rmc is a project I started working on around mid-February 2025.
+osu!rmc is a project I started working on around mid-February 2025 where **you have 1 hour to FC as many random beatmaps as possible**.
 It's very similar to Trackmania's RMC, but adapted to make it work well for osu!.

 > [!NOTE]
 > This project is not affiliated with osu!